gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 -   Scroll to the `csf - Quick Actions` section
 -   Paste the IP address in the text field next to the `Quick Deny Button` button
--   Type `do not delete` in the comment field.
+-   Type `do not delete` in the comment field (see explanation below)
--   Click the button
+-   Click the quick deny button

 To view all blocked IP address: